neoforged/.github/primers/1.21.11/index.md

 ### The `util` Package

 Most utility classes have been moved to `net.minecraft.util`.
+These will need to be reimported.

 ### `critereon` to `criterion`

 `net.minecraft.advancements.critereon` has been renamed to `net.minecraft.advancements.criterion`.
+These will need to be reimported.

+### Entity and Object Subpackages

+Both `net.minecraft.client.model` and `net.minecraft.world.entity` have been reorganized into additional subpackages based on the type of backing object.
+These will need to be reimported.

 - `net.minecraft`
     - `BlockUtil` -> `.util.BlockUtil`